RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-clusters.md

 ### Create RERC

-1. From one of the existing participating clusters, create a `RedisEnterpriseRemoteCluster` (RERC) custom resource file for the new participating cluster.
+1. From one of the existing participating clusters, create a `RedisEnterpriseRemoteCluster` (RERC) custom resource for the new participating cluster.

   This example shows a RERC custom resource for an REC named `rec3` in the namespace `ns3`.